MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localusersandgroups.md

 ### Can I add a member that already exists?

 Yes, you can add a member that is already a member of a group.
+This will result in no changes to the group and no error.

 ### Can I remove a member if it isn't a member of the group?

 Yes, you can remove a member even if it isn't a member of the group.
+This will result in no changes to the group and no error.

 ### How can I add a domain group as a member to a local group?

 To add a domain group as a member to a local group, specify the domain group in `<add member>` of the local group.
+Use fully qualified account names (for example, domain_name\group_name) instead of isolated names (for example, group_name) for the best results.
+See [LookupAccountNameA function](https://docs.microsoft.com/windows/win32/api/winbase/nf-winbase-lookupaccountnamea#remarks) for more information.

 ### Can I apply more than one LocalUserAndGroups policy/XML to the same device?